-In June 2020 the Policy & Resources Committee published the 'Recovery Plan' to revive the economy, health and care, and prosperity of Islanders, and to improve resilience for the future; the Climate Change Policy Letter and Action Plan has now been published by the Committee for the Environment & Infrastructure, which is aligned and to be fully integrated with the Recovery Plan, if approved by the States, with the aim for it to be debated in August.
+In June 2020 the Policy & Resources Committee published the 'Recovery Plan' to revive the economy, health & care, and prosperity of Islanders, and to improve resilience for the future.
+The Climate Change Policy and Action Plan will be fully aligned and integrated with the Recovery Plan.

 Climate Change Summit 2019